Delaware Court Records

 - Cohabitation, Marriage, and Divorce

-The Family Court has jurisdiction to hear matters concerning the unlawful act committed by or committed against a juvenile.
+The Family Court has jurisdiction to hear matters concerning the unlawful act committed by or against a juvenile.
 The Family Court has no jurisdiction over matters committed by juveniles such as traffic violation or criminal acts that are considered felonies, first and second-degree murder, rape, kidnapping, and other criminal acts as stated in Del.
 Code tit.
 11.

 Who is Eligible to View Juvenile Records in Delaware?

-Apart from the juvenile, the parent or guardian of the juvenile, and law enforcement agencies in the state, no other person can view juvenile records.
+Apart from the juvenile, the parent or guardian of the juvenile, and law enforcement agencies in the state, no other person may view juvenile records.
 Juvenile records are kept with the State Bureau of Identification.
 The SBI is responsible for storing and maintaining juvenile records and criminal records.
-In the state of Delaware, all kinds of criminal records are kept away from the public, except the following:
+In the state of Delaware, all kinds of criminal records are usually kept away from the public, except the following:

 - Criminal Justice agencies